batiukmaks/Intelligent-Parking-Management-System/README.md

 Here's a breakdown of the key elements within the configuration file:

+_!!!
+Note, that all the paths have to be absolute._
 - `path`: This is the base path to the directory where your dataset is located.
 It is used as a reference point for other dataset-related paths.

 - `train`, `test`, `val`: These are subdirectories under the `path` that respectively contain training, testing, and validation data.
 These paths help the system locate and organize the dataset for different phases of the workflow.